anbud/cosmos-validator-mission-control/INSTRUCTIONS.md

  - Alert when missed blocks when the missed blocks count reaches or exceedes **missed_blocks_threshold** which is user configured in *config.toml*
  - Alert when no.of peers when the count falls below of **num_peers_threshold** which is user configured in *config.toml*
 - Alert when the block difference between network and validator reaches or exceeds the **block_diff_threshold** which is user configured in *config.toml*
-- Alert when the gaiad status is not running on validator instance.
+- Alert when the meled status is not running on validator instance.
 - Alert when a new proposal is created.
 - Alert when the proposal is moved to voting period, passed or rejected.
 - Alert when voting period proposals is due in less than 24 hours and also if the validator didn't vote on proposal yet.